plone/volto/docs/source/blocks/block-style-wrapper.md

 ## The `styles` field

-The `style` field is mapped to an `objectWidget`, and the `stylesSchema` adds the fields into this field, creating an object that is the sum of all of the widgets assigned to it, and its values.
+The `style` field is mapped to an `objectWidget`.
+The `stylesSchema` adds the fields into this field, creating an object that is the sum of all of the widgets assigned to it and its values.

 ```json
 {